Basic Pig Nutrition

 by Lee McCosker Dip.
 Ag (Pork Production) Dip.
 Ag (Applied Animal Nutrition)

 Pigs are omnivores so in nature they would consume a diet of grasses, small animals, insects, earth worms, roots and dirt just to name a few.
 I think we need to keep this in mind when feeding our pigs.
 Supplying all the nutrition a pig needs for growth, reproduction, lactation and maintenance can be quite complex.

 Balance is the key to pig diets.
 If there is just one limiting factor in the diet you are feeding your animals it will have an effect on their performance.
-That could mean slower growth rates, smaller litters, less productive sows and boars or even health problems.
+That could mean slower growth rates, fat pork, smaller litters, less productive sows and boars or even health problems.

 What does a pig need to eat?

 No one feed ingredient can supply all the nutritional requirements of your free range pigs.

 Protein, energy and lysine are the most important elements of pig nutrition.
 Protein and energy need to be in the correct balance and you will quite often see this expressed as grams of available lysine per megajoule of energy.

 Too much energy in the diet will be converted into fat but too little will slow the growth of your pigs.
 Pigs require protein to develop muscle.
 Too little will be detrimental to productive growth and too much will just be a waste of money.

 Energy in the pig diet can come from cereal grains and pulse, (wheat, barley, sorghum, peas, lupins, soybeans etc) fruits and starchy vegetables, bakery waste, milk waste, fats and oils.